TheA/send-to-anytype-firefox/README.md

 # Send to Anytype Firefox Extension
+> [!IMPORTANT]
+> This Addon will not be developed further.
+It may not work if the API changed

-A lightweight Firefox extension that saves the current tab's URL as a bookmark in your Anytype space.
+A Firefox extension that saves the current tab's URL as a bookmark in your Anytype space.

-Currently it is not available through the firefox extension hub.
-I would like to refine the add-on a little bit more.
-If you found this you can manually install the add-on.
+The Addon is not available through the firefox extension hub.
+You can download the release and manually install the add-on.

-## Current features
+## Features

 - Save the current tab as a **bookmark** object to your selected "space"
 - Choose from available spaces using the **options page**
 - Works with the [local API from Anytype](https://developers.anytype.io/)

-## ⚠️ Security Notice
+## Security Notice

 This extension stores your API token using Firefox's `browser.storage.sync` API.
 This means: